xf97/HuangGai/README.md

 One of the goals of *HuangGai* is to inject bugs into the contract while keeping the original content of the contract as much as possible, so as to ensure the authenticity of the injected contracts (i.e.,  contracts that have been injected bugs by *HuangGai*).

-*HuangGai* can inject the following 20 types of bugs into the contracts (the names and definitions of the bugs are from our *[Jiuzhou](https://github.com/xf97/JiuZhou)* classification framework):
+*HuangGai* can inject the following 20 types of bugs into the contracts (the names and definitions of the bugs are from the *[Jiuzhou](https://github.com/xf97/JiuZhou)* classification framework):

 | Num | Bug type |
 |:-----:|:-----:|